 Initially, we started from plugins for devices but later we also plan to enhance other types of flespi entities with plugins.
-For example, for channels, it may be possible to specify a list of message parameters to add/remove from default message with own parsing logic or mathematics.
+For example, for channels, it may be possible to specify a list of message parameters to add/remove from the default message with its own parsing logic or mathematics.

 The device plugins can be used to:

 Store custom information in devices and use it in REST selectors.
 For example, add your customer id or phone number field to all devices.